seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 ```

 Here s[10:11] hold the address of matrix B. For each each global_load_b32, the compiler computes the read offset using VPGRs from the previous iteration (v170 and v171 here).
 This is not ideal for a couple of reasons :
  - Every global_load requires a VALU operation to complete first.
-VALU that won't be used by other wave doing FMA operations.
+VALU that won't be used by other waves doing FMA operations.
  - Dependencies between global_load operations introduce unnecessary latency
  - Spending too many cycles in the GMEM state increases the likelihood of multiple waves on the same SIMD being in that state simultaneously, effectively reducing VALU work.